Table Of Contents

 Your data stays in your environment

 FlowForma runs natively within your Microsoft 365 and SharePoint tenancy.
 Your data never leaves your own environment, which matters for compliance, security, and data governance.
+There’s no separate system to sync with and no external database holding your data.

 You get full visibility across every process